 compared to my U.S. peers.

-For example we learned some category theory in our 12-th grade, of which I’m grateful, being really intriguing to me how 6-figures Ivy League graduates can complain about having to learn the math material of normal teenagers.
+For example we learned some category theory in our 12-th grade, of which I’m grateful, being really intriguing to me how some 6-figures Ivy League graduates can complain about never hearing of the word

 If you want to get even more technical, functional programming has at its foundation the Lambda Calculus, a system for expressing computations that is equivalent to Turing machines, a universal model of computation built on function abstraction and application.